Hazaraspids

+The Hazaraspids were neighbours of the Khorshidi dynasty, who ruled over lesser Lorestan.
+While the Hazaraspids were more politically important due to their vast territory, and the fact that they held major communications routes.

 Etymology

 Although the founder was Abu Tahir ibn Muhammad, the dynasty is named after the latter's son and successor, Malik Hazarasp.
-The name of the dynasty is of Iranian origin, and means "thousand horses".
+The name of the dynasty is of Persian origin, and means "thousand horses". the dynasty used the surname Fażlūya (Fażlawayh), hence why in some sources they're referred to as Fadluyid dynasty or Fazlawayhids.

+The official name of the kingdom was Atābakān-e Lor-e Bozorg, or Atābagān-e Lor-e Bozorg, (اتابکان لور بزرگ; ھەزارئەسپ, ئەتابەگەکانی لوڕی مەزن; lit.
+'Atābagate of Greater Lorestān').

 History

+Origins

+The Hazaraspids were descendant of a Kurdish tribal chief in Syria, Fadlawi.
+Fadlawi along with his tribe migrated from Syria to Luristan and Khuzestan, passing Mayyafariqin and Adharbayjan on his way.
+While in Adharbayjan, he made an alliance with the Gilan ruler.
+In 1006, Fadlawi reached northern Luristan, where Abu Tahir, his 9th descendant, established himself as an independent ruler of Luristan.

+Atabagate of Greater Luristan

-The founder of dynasty was Abu Tahir ibn Muhammad, a descendant of the Shabankara chieftain Fadluya, who was initially a commander of the Salghurids of Fars and was appointed as the governor of Kuhgiluya, but eventually gained independence in Luristan and extended his realm as far as Isfahan and assumed the prestigious title of atabeg.
+Abu Tahir, who was initially a commander of the Salghurids of Fars and was appointed as the governor of Kuhgiluya, but eventually gained independence in Luristan and extended his realm as far as Isfahan and assumed the prestigious title of atabeg.
 His son, Malik Hazarasp fought a successful campaign against Salghurids and assisted Jalal-al-din Khwarezmshah in his struggle against the Mongols.
 Another Hazaraspid ruler Takla, accompanied Hulagu on his march to Baghdad, but deserted because of the murder of the last caliph.
 He was eventually caught and executed on Hulagu's order.

 Yusuf Shah I received Ilkhan Abaqa's confirmation of his rule and added Khuzestan, Kuhgiluya, Firuzan (near Isfahan) and Golpayegan to his domain.
 Afrasiab I attempted to extend his control to the coast of Persian Gulf but faced stiff opposition from the Mongols who defeated his army at Kuhrud near Kashan.
 He was reinstated by Ilkhan Gaykhatu but was executed by Gazan in October 1296.

 The capital of Hazaraspids was located at Idaj located in present-day northern Khuzestan.
 Yusuf Shah II annexed the cities of Shushtar, Hoveizeh and Basra in the first half of fourteenth century.
 During the reign of Shams-al-din Pashang, the dynasty faced attacks from the Muzaffarids and the capital Idaj temporarily fell into their hands, until the occupiers had to retreat due to their own internecine fighting.

 In 1424, the Timurid ruler Shahrukh Mirza overthrew the last Hazaraspid ruler Ghiyath al-Din thereby ended the dynasty.
 Maintaining their rule throughout the Seljuk, Mongol and somewhat into the Timurid era, the Hazaraspids played a part in the preservation of the Persian identity during foreign rule.

+Population

+The Hazaraspid domain had a mixed population of Kurds and Lurs.